jayramgit94/CodeAlpha_CharacterRecognition/README.md

-# CodeAlpha - Handwritten Character Recognition
+# Handwritten Character Recognition - CodeAlpha Project

-## 🎯 Objective
+## Objective
-Build a CNN model to recognize handwritten digits from the MNIST dataset.
+This project focuses on building a Convolutional Neural Network (CNN) to recognize handwritten digits using the MNIST dataset.

-## 🧠 Techniques
+## Techniques Used
-- Deep Learning using CNN
+To solve this problem, we used:
-- Data Normalization and Reshaping
+- Deep Learning with CNN (Convolutional Neural Networks)
-- Image Classification
+- Data normalization and reshaping for better training

-## 📊 Dataset
+- Image classification techniques

-- MNIST: 60,000 training + 10,000 testing images
+## Dataset
-- 28x28 grayscale handwritten digits
+We used the **MNIST dataset**, which contains:

-## 📈 Results
+- 60,000 images for training
-Achieved over 98% accuracy on test data using a CNN model with dropout and pooling layers.
+- 10,000 images for testing

-## 🔗 GitHub Repo
+- Each image is 28x28 pixels in grayscale and represents a digit from 0 to 9

-[Your GitHub Link Here]
+## Results

-## 🎥 Demo Video
+Our CNN model achieved **over 98% accuracy** on the test dataset.
-[Your LinkedIn Video Link Here]
+We used techniques like **dropout** and **pooling layers** to improve performance and avoid overfitting.